totuni/esp-studio-examplesII/Transformations/join/README.md

 ### Left Outer Join

-A left outer join returns all the records that match from the fact table stream with records from the dimension table stream.
+A left outer join returns all the records that match from the fact table with records from the dimension table.

 Explore the settings for the LeftOuterJoin window:
 1. Open the project in SAS Event Stream Processing Studio.